 Item Description TCP Port TCP port on which will be allowed to send/receive SMS messages.
-Table 70: Sanding/reasilying of SMS on TCD part aposition

-Table 70: Sending/receiving of SMS on TCP port specified
+Table 68: Sending/receiving of SMS on TCP port specified

 If you establish a connection to the router through a serial interface or interface using the TCP protocol, then you can use AT commands to manage SMS messages.